rgeraldes24/hyperion/docs/types/value-types.rst

 The rule about ``payable`` and ``non-payable`` might be a little confusing, but in essence, if a function is ``payable``, this means that it also accepts a payment of zero Zond, so it also is ``non-payable``.
-On the other hand, a ``non-payable`` function will reject Zond sent to it, so ``non-payable`` functions cannot be converted to ``payable`` functions.
+On the other hand, a ``non-payable`` function will reject Quanta sent to it, so ``non-payable`` functions cannot be converted to ``payable`` functions.
 To clarify, rejecting zond is more restrictive than not rejecting zond.
 This means you can override a payable function with a non-payable but not the